 - Seeing the Wild Bird Sanctuary and Key West Butterfly and Nature Conservatory.

 - Interact with deer, sea turtles, and dolphins.

-- Camping or have a picnic at Bahia Honda State Park.
+- Camping with LED Lanterns, tents and more or have a picnic at Bahia Honda State Park.

 - Shop for souvenirs.